 Spiked or not, I think eggnog is wonderful.
 It's something about that creamy spiciness that has me hooked.
 Obviously, homemade eggnog is better, but sometimes that's just not an option.
 Even if I usually only have time to buy grocery store eggnog, it seems so luxurious when I'm sipping on a glass of eggnog on the rocks.

 The mixture can be generously brushed onto the hot, freshly-baked bundt.
-You will want to use all of the glaze for this task.
-Trust me, you will thank me later.
+The sugar glaze melts onto the surface of the hot glaze and forms a crunchy coating.
+Use all of the glaze.
 When the bundt has cooled, and the glaze has crystallized, you end up with a thick, sparkly layer of rum glaze, with random trickles that streaked down the sides of the bundt.
-Those trickles truly bring this bundt to the next level of rum-spiked “nogging” heaven.

-If you are looking to bake a bundt cake outside of the Christmas holiday season, be sure to try this cinnamon chocolate chip bundt cake made with sour cream.
+If you are looking to bake a bundt cake when it's not eggnog season, be sure to try this cinnamon chocolate chip bundt cake, which is another 1-2-3-4 recipe!

 Eggnog bundt cake with rum glaze